Identification and Reproduction

 - Hind legs are webbed.

-- Although they resemble American bullfrogs, green frogs have distintly ridged dorsolateral folds, which is folded ship that runs along both sides of the frog's back.
+- Although they resemble American bullfrogs, green frogs have distintly ridged dorsolateral folds, which is folded skin that runs along both sides of the frog's back.

 - Male green frogs will develop a yellow throat.